jb410817/f2l_db/README.md

 The y, y_prime, and y2 attributes have the id of the cube when that rotation is performed.
 Ex: vjfixrwt = Y' + jbulxrwt

+The mirror attribute stores the id of the cube in the mirror position

 ## Milestones + Progress
  - Task 1 (100%): Create diagrams and the database
  - Task 2: Make Python command line interface for inserting into the database (I expect to be done with this by the midterm report)